The Chinese Version Of ‘Bohemian Rhapsody’ Is Riddled With Plot Holes

 — Stereogum (@stereogum) March 25, 2019

 For example, when a reporter asks Mercury about his “sexual orientation,” during a scene involving a press conference, the subtitle has been changed to “sex life.”
-Another scene, involving Freddie and his girlfriend Mary has been largely retooled.
+Another scene involving Freddie and his girlfriend Mary has been largely retooled.
 The moment when Freddie tells Mary he’s bisexual — and her subsequent response, where she replies that he is gay — has been removed.

 While these edits might seem minor, there are plenty of more important plot points which have been cut out.
 For example, the scene where Mercury tells his bandmates about his AIDS diagnosis has been partly muted, so that audience members cannot hear the name of the disease.

 In the original cut of the film, Mercury’s boyfriend, Jim Hutton, was introduced in a scene where Mercury grabs Hutton’s crotch.
 This moment has been cut from the film, but as IndieWire points out, this leaves the audience confused when Hutton shows up in a later scene.
-Similarly, any scene involving a kiss with either Mercury, Hutton, or band manager Paul Prenter, has also been excised.
+Similarly, any scene involving a kiss with either Mercury, Hutton, or band manager Paul Prenter has also been excised.